zer0cache/matic-docs/docs/develop/network-details/full-node-docker.md

 There are two pieces of this command that are different and worth noting.
 Rather than running the `start` command, we’re running the `rest-server` command.
 Also, we’re passing `~–node “tcp://heimdall:26657”~` which tells the rest server how to communicate with Heimdall.

-If this command runs successfully, when you run `docker ps` you should see two commands containers running now.
+If this command runs successfully, when you run `docker ps`, you should see two commands containers running now.
 Additionally, if you run this command you should see some basic output:

 ```bash
 curl localhost:1317/bor/span/1
 ```

 Bor will rely on this interface.
-So if you don’t see JSON output, there is something wrong.
+So if you don’t see JSON output, there is something wrong!

-Now let’s download the genesis file for Bor specifically:
+Now let’s download the `genesis` file for Bor specifically:

 ```bash
 sudo curl -o /mnt/data/bor/genesis.json 'https://raw.githubusercontent.com/maticnetwork/bor/develop/builder/files/genesis-mainnet-v1.json'